-ConocoPhillips Colombia is committed to implementing the VPSHR in-country and our approach to human rights was included in presentations to communities and other stakeholders.
-In 2020 we continued our engagement with the military, police and security contractors for an agreed adherence and commitment to the VPSHR.
+ConocoPhillips is committed to implementing the VPSHR in-country and our approach to human rights was included in presentations to communities and other stakeholders.
+In 2021, ConocoPhillips continued our engagement with the military, police, and security contractors, and all agreed adherence and commitment to the VPSHR.

 - Security Contracts and Agreements.
-Security and human rights issues were incorporated into the contract requirements for private security service providers.
-This included agreement that security guard services would comply with the VPSHR and those ConocoPhillips policies established for VPSHR implementation as communicated to the security contractor.
-Additionally, ConocoPhillips completed agreements with the Colombian government security forces on adherence to human rights expectations. - Training.
-In 2020, human rights training was completed by ConocoPhillips security contractors and third-party security consultants.
+Security and human rights issues are incorporated into the contract requirements for private security service providers.
+This includes an agreement that security guard services would comply with the VPSHR and that those ConocoPhillips policies established for VPSHR implementation are communicated to the security contractor.
+Additionally, ConocoPhillips has agreements with the Colombian government security forces on adherence to human rights expectations. - Training.
+In 2021, human rights training was completed by ConocoPhillips security contractors and third-party security consultants.
 This included a thorough review of the VPSHR framework and how to identify human rights risks.
 As always, employees and contractors received our corporate human rights and stakeholder engagement training.
 This training explained the policies and positions in place to handle these issues, as well as the risk factors to be aware of and mitigate accordingly.